DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 cd $WM_PROJECT_DIR and ./Allwmake > log.make 2>&1
 </pre>

-Once the original version of OpenFOAM is complete, we will install the AD versions of the code.
+Once the original version of OpenFOAM is installed, we will install the AD versions of the code.
+These packages should be in the `OpenFOAM/` directory.
 Download the AD version of OpenFOAM using the following command:

 <pre>
 cd $DAFOAM_ROOT_PATH/OpenFOAM